Janvi2789/India-s-Healthcare-Infra/README.md

 # **India's Healthcare Infrastructure Analysis**

 ## OVERVIEW:
-This project analyzes the healthcare infrastructure across Indian states using government-published data from Rural Health Statistics 2021-22.
+This project analyzes the healthcare infrastructure across Indian states using government published data from Rural Health Statistics 2021-22.
 It presents insights on the availability and adequacy of Primary Health Centres (PHCs), Community Health Centres (CHCs) and Sub-Centres (SCs) in relation to population needs.
 By analyzing healthcare facility distribution relative to population, the power-bi dashboard helps users in exploring underserved states where health infrastructure is lacking.

 ## PROBLEM OBJECTIVE:
 India has one of the largest populations in the world, but does everyone have equal access to basic healthcare?
 With millions depending on government facilities like Sub Centres (SCs), Primary Health Centres (PHCs), and Community Health Centres (CHCs), it's important to ask: